Bolivia Highlights

 Is this trip right for me?

 This trip visits places that are at high altitude, and as a result some people can suffer from altitude sickness, regardless of age or physical health.
-Please see the ‘Health’ section of the Essential Trip Information for more important information on this.
-Some pre-existing medical conditions are known to severely worsen at high altitude and be difficult to adequately treat on the ground, leading to more serious consequences.
-It is imperative that you discuss your pre-existing medical conditions with your doctor.
-We understand certain medications are reported to aid acclimatising to high altitude.
-Please discuss these options with your doctor.
+Please see the Medical and health information section of the Essential Trip Information for more detail.

-You'll be spending a lot of time in a 4WD crossing some bumpy surfaces.
+You'll be spending a lot of time in a 4WD which is likely to have all seats occupied while crossing some bumpy surfaces.
 This is the best way to see the sights in and around Uyuni, and is all part of the adventure.

-In Bolivia (especially in Uyuni), sometimes things don't go to plan.
-For example, an attraction may be closed for the day with no notice or reason.
+In Bolivia (especially in Uyuni), things don't always go to plan.
+An attraction may be closed for the day with no notice or reason.
 Although this doesn't happen very often, please be prepared for the possibility.

 Making your way across the Andean Desert and salt flats isn’t exactly luxurious.
 Temperatures in the area can be very cold, especially at night, so bring warm clothes with you.
 Meals are simple, toilet facilities are basic, showers can be cold, and the multi-share accommodation is dormitory-style.
 This is all part of the adventure.
 Without a doubt, this amazing experience will be one of the highlights of your trip to South America.